lsenecal/lsenecal.github.io/docs/index.markdown

 I’m Luc, C++ programmer and video games player.

-I used to work in computational physics but recently refocus my attention to game programming.
+I used to work in computational physics but have recently refocused my attention to game programming.

-I didn’t leave everythings behind as I am interrrested in physics based rendering and collisions detection.
+I haven't left everything behind because I'm interested in physics-based rendering and collision detection.

 Hope you will find what you seek here.